--- Atlantic, Cumberland, Cape May and Salem counties.
+- Monmouth and Ocean counties; - -- Mercer, Burlington, Camden and Gloucester counties; and - -- Atlantic, Cumberland, Cape May and Salem counties.

 The prospective need region for any subject municipality will be based on a commutershed region, measured from the approximate center of the municipality, based on a 30-minute driving time.
 The 30-minute drive will be measured by the following speeds: